 Do I qualify to be a sperm donor?

-If you are a healthy non-smoker between the ages of 18 and 45, living in Cape Town or surrounding areas and have a degree or diploma (or are registered for one) you are the man that we need.
+If you are a healthy non-smoker between the ages of 19 and 37 with a minimum height of 1.68 Meter, living in Cape Town or surrounding areas and have a degree or diploma (or are registered for one) you are the man that we need.
 We have several recipient families who are looking for a sperm donor just like you.
 Apply now in the application box on the right-hand side of the screen.

 Let’s talk about the money

 While we know our sperm donors donate to help our recipients, we also compensate you for the time and commitment it takes to be a great donor.
-Our sperm donors receive between R6000 and R12000 compensation.
+Our sperm donors receive between R3 000 and R8 000 compensation.

 Why do people need a sperm donor?